 The estimation result can be shown in Table 3.
 To ensure the estimation result is BLUE, it is necessary to do some classical assumption tests (normality, heteroscedasticity, and multicollinearity).
 For the normality assumption, the overall system normality test using the Anderson-Darling Z test shows that the statistic value is 0.0092 with a probability is 0.9885.
-It can conclude that the overall system fulfills the normality assumption as its p-value is not significant at level 5 percent.
+It can conclude that the overall system fulfils the normality assumption as its p-value is not significant at level 5 percent.
 For the heteroscedasticity assumption, on overall system heteroscedasticity test using the Breusch-Pagan LM test shows that the statistic value is 5.4425 with a probability of 0.1421.
 It can conclude that there is no heteroscedasticity problem as its p-value is not significant at level 5 percent.
 Multicollinearity based on the cross-correlation among variables shows that the majority correlation value is low, except for the correlation between the LnRGDP and Inv variables, which is fairly high (0.8690).
 However, this study uses simultaneous equation models, which be used to develop accurate final multiple regression models when collinearities among explanatory variables are thought to be present, then this is not a problem (Graham, 2003).

 Based on the F- test, each equation, LnRGDP, LnPov, and LnGini is significant as its p-value is lower than 0.05 (significant at alpha 5 percent).
-The growth of poverty and income inequality, and investment togetherly have significant effects on economic growth.
+Growing income disparity, poverty, and investment all have a big impact on economic growth.
 Meanwhile, economic growth, the growth of income inequality and education, and unemployment togetherly have effects on poverty growth.
-Moreover, economic growth, the growth of poverty, education, and district minimum wage togetherly have significant effects on income inequality growth.
+Moreover, economic growth, the growth of poverty, education, and district minimum wage have significant effects on income inequality growth.

 On the economic growth (LnRGDP) model, poverty has a negative effect on economic growth.
 It means that an increase in poverty growth by 1 percent will reduce economic growth by 0.268 percent.
-This result is in line with the study by Perry et al. (2006), that poor regions are unable to contribute to national growth.
-Poverty has a negative impact on economic growth caused by limited access to credit and financial funding, and health problems that can interfere with productivity and low levels of education so their human capital stock is also of low quality.
+This result is in line with the study by Perry et al. (2006), that poor regions cannot contribute to national growth.
+Poverty harms economic growth caused by limited access to credit and financial funding, and health problems that can interfere with productivity and low levels of education so their human capital stock is also of low quality.
 In addition, the investment variable also has a positive and significant on economic growth.
 An increase of 1 billion rupiahs in investment will increase economic growth by 1.67x10-7 percent.
 This result is in line with the study by Almfraji & Almsafir, the investment may significantly give a positive effect on economic growth influenced by several factors such as well-developed financial markets, adequate levels of human capital, open trade regimes, and the complementarity between domestic and foreign investment.
-Meanwhile, the result is different from the study by Yuliadi (2020), who found that the investment (foreign investment, domestic investment, and length of road) had no significant effect the economic growth.
+Meanwhile, the result differs from the study by Yuliadi (2020), who found that the investment (foreign investment, domestic investment, and length of road) had no significant effect on economic growth.

 On the other hand, in the poverty (LnPov) model, economic growth has a significant positive effect on poverty.
 An increase in economic growth by 1 percent will increase poverty growth by 0.603 percent.
 The possibility of a positive association between economic growth on poverty cannot be ruled out (Gupta & Mitra, 2004).
-This positive result can happen since income inequality in the region is still considered as high.
+This positive result can happen since the region's income inequality is still considered high.
 As the results of a study by Wan (2008), rapid economic growth without considering income inequality can trigger new poverty.

 Table 3.
 Result of Estimation of Simultaneous Equation